 - Exciteshrooms in the Monster Hunter series can take the effect of a random consumable item when they're used, though there's also a chance that they'll do nothing at all.

 - In ''Culdcept, the Protean Ring and Baldanders are an item and a creature (respectively) with the same effect: They turn into a random creature during battle.
 You could become anything from the meager Giant Rat to the insane Bundle Gear/Gearion.
 It also only lasts for one battle.

 Anime and Manga

-In the Pokémon anime, the Togepi that spent time in Misty/Kasumi's care secretly knew one ability that seemed to show up at the most coincidental moments.
-The ability was Metronome, already mentioned above in Eastern RPGs.
+- In the Pokémon anime, the Togepi that spent time in Misty/Kasumi's care secretly knew one move that seemed to show up at the most coincidental moments.
+The move was Metronome, already mentioned above in Eastern RPGs.
 An early episode showed a colony of Clefairies whose have the Metronome as well.
 Given that this show is a Long Runner, it's appeared in a few other places, as well.

 - For some reason, the move most commonly used as a result of Metronome is Splash, which does absolutely nothing.